 6.3 GARAGE DOOR OPENER

-One of the Photo-eye beams was installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
-We recommend that the photo-eye be lowered to within 4-6" of the floor.
+The Photo-eye beams were installed to high above the floor of the garage to adequately offer protection for small children and/or pets.
+We recommend that the photo-eyes be lowered to within 4-6" of the floor.